haathie/graphile-tools/packages/fancy-mutations/readme.md

 Similar to the bulk update mutation, the bulk delete mutation allows you to delete records matched by an arbitrary filter specified by the resource's `connection` `condition` argument.
 This means you can delete multiple records in a single mutation, without having to specify each record individually.

-This mutation is automatically created for each table that has the `resource:delete` behaviour enabled, and the introspection role has access to delete records from that table.
+This mutation is automatically created for each table that has the `delete` behaviour enabled, and the introspection role has access to delete records from that table.

 For example, to delete all contacts with a name containing "John":